 The absolutely first idea of Better Sheets was a Dribbble for Google Sheets.
 I wanted to make a collection of great Google Sheets.
 But I couldn’t find any.

-So then I was like well maybe I can show people how to make greate Google Sheets and eventually there would be enough to showcase.
+So then I was like well maybe I can show people how to make great Google Sheets and eventually there would be enough to showcase.
 I made 8 tutorial videos in 1 day.
 Put 4 up for free, and 4 behind a paywall.
 That was the first version of BetterSheets.

 Launched on a Saturday.
 Made the first sale on Monday.
 The 2nd sale took another 2 weeks.

 At first I set it up as a side project.
-The launch in and of itself was the success.
+The launch in and of itself was a success.
 I started it at the time as a one-time payment and to this day there is still a lifetime payment option.
 It’s just a bit higher price now, than when I had only 8 videos total.

 Describe the process of launching and growing the business.

 The launch in the first 24 hours is rather boring.
-I just made the videos.Put up a Gumroad sales page and a Carrd site.
+I just made the videos.
+Put up a Gumroad sales page and a Carrd site.
 That’s about it.
 I’m looking back and thinking “wow did that really take me a whole day?”

 I think that because I can make a new carrd site in about 10 minutes now.
-Yeah I guess the writing, the hand wringing, and the general insecurity of not doing this particular thing ever before can take a lot of hours of the day.
+Yeah I guess the writing, the hand-wringing, and the general insecurity of not doing this particular thing ever before can take a lot of hours of the day.

 These days I open a google doc, start writing, and I even launched a Google Doc as a site within the last week.
 SellingSpreadsheets.com was available and matches the name of the my next course I’m making.
 So I just redirect the domain to the Google Doc that explains the course.
 The functionally of that took about 3-4 minutes.
 But yeah the writing has taken weeks and the experience I needed has taken years.